 The Shedd Aquarium is a large public aquarium in Chicago.
-This aquarium is known for its vast number of animals, over 32,000, and for the large collection of species, numbering over 1,500.
+This aquarium is known for its vast number of animals, over 32,000, and for its large collection of species, numbering over 1,500.
 To house all these creatures, the aquarium has 5 million gallons of water.
 The largest tank contains 2 million gallons of water.
 The aquarium is home to a wide assortment of animals and award-winning exhibits.
 Also, this aquarium stands out for its Greek architecture, giving the aquarium a unique, historic look.

-2. The Seas with Nemo and Friends
+2. The Seas With Nemo And Friends

 Disney owns and operates The Seas with Nemo and Friends, and it took over where The Living Seas used to be.
 This re-branded aquarium is atypical because a large section of it was turned into a ride.
-Nevertheless, this 185,000 square foot aquarium holds 5,700,000 gallons of water as well as 8,500 different creatures.
+Nevertheless, this 185,000-square-foot aquarium holds 5,700,000 gallons of water as well as 8,500 different creatures.
 Aside from all the different animals in the water, this aquarium offers unique experiences such as dolphin interactions and even SCUBA diving for certified divers.

 1. Georgia Aquarium

 The Georgia Aquarium is the largest aquarium in the United States.
 The attraction holds more than 11 million gallons of water.
 One of these tanks holds 6.3 million gallons of water on its own.
 More than 60 different animal habitats exist in the aquarium, too.
-However, the aquarium is more than a home to sharks and beluga whales.
+However, the aquarium is more than home to sharks and beluga whales.
 It’s a place where research takes place and where conservation is key.
 The aquarium doesn’t rest on its laurels; it constantly looks to expand, research, and turn its focus to the preservation of aquatic life for the future.

 Ranking the Largest Aquariums in the U.S.